 Should you study a Single or Double Award?

 You’ll also come across a choice between Single, Double or Triple awards.
 It can be difficult to remember what each means so here’s a quick rundown to keep you right.

-Double Award Science is more in-depth but still covers the study of Biology, Chemistry and Physics.
+Double Award Science, on the other hand, is more in-depth but still covers the study of Biology, Chemistry and Physics.
 If you choose this option, you’ll study one course but receive two GCSE/IGCSEs after sitting your exam.
-This means that if you need a certain number of GCSEs, this is the ideal course for you.
+This means that if you need a certain number of GCSEs for your own progression, then this is the ideal course for you.

-If one of the requirements for the course or career you’re looking to pursue is a GCSE in any Science subject, you can choose to study an individual course such as GCSE Biology, GCSE Physics, or GCSE Human Biology instead of the combined course.
-Remember, you should always double check what you need before enrolling so you can be sure you’re meeting the requirements correctly.
+If one of the requirements for the course or career you’re looking to pursue is a GCSE in any Science subject, you can choose to study an individual course such as GCSE Biology, GCSE Physics, or GCSE Human Biology instead of a combined course.
+Remember, however, that you should always double-check what you need before enroling so you can be sure that you’re meeting the correct requirements.

 Find the right course provider

 Picking the right course provider is a crucial part of resitting your GCSE Science.
 Enrolling on quality course with excellent support will make the world of difference and could affect whether you get the grade you need.

 The first thing to do is make sure that the course is accredited by a recognised exam board - look for awarding bodies such as Pearson Edexcel, AQA or OCR.
 This ensures that the course materials will be high quality and that the course syllabus has been specifically designed to prepare you for your exam.

 The next thing you’ll need to find out is whether the course comes with a personal Science tutor that can be on hand to help when you run into difficulty.
 The support a tutor provides is invaluable as they’ll not only answer your questions when you get stuck but also provide feedback on your progress and reassurance when you need it.